jepusto/metaselection/README.md

 Selective reporting occurs when statistically significant, affirmative results are more likely to be reported (and therefore more likely to be available for meta-analysis) compared to null, non-affirmative results.
-Selective reporting is a major concern for research synthesis because it distorts the evidence base available for meta-analysis.
-Failure to account for selective reporting can inflate effect size estimates from meta-analysis and bias estimates of heterogeneity, making it difficult to draw accurate conclusions from a synthesis.
+This can take place at the study level, with entire studies left unpublished, or at the effect size level, with only positive effects reported and those with negative or non-affirming effects omitted from the publication.
+Selective reporting is a major concern for research syntheses because it distorts the evidence base available for a meta-analysis, skewing meta-analytic averages toward favorable findings and misrepresenting the true population of effects.
+Failure to account for selective reporting can lead to inflated effect size estimates from meta-analysis and biased estimates of heterogeneity, making it difficult to draw accurate conclusions from a synthesis.

-There are many tools available already to investigate and correct for selective outcome reporting.
-Widely used methods include: graphical diagnostics like funnel plots; tests and adjustments for funnel plot asymmetry like trim-and-fill, Egger’s regression, PET/PEESE, selection models, and p-value diagnostics.
-However, very few methods available for investigating selective reporting can accommodate dependent effect sizes.
-Such limitation poses a problem for meta-analyses in education, psychology and other social sciences, where dependent effects are a very common feature of meta-analytic data.
+There are many tools available already to investigate and correct for selective reporting.
+Widely used methods include: graphical diagnostics like funnel plots, tests and adjustments for funnel plot asymmetry like trim-and-fill, Egger’s regression, PET/PEESE, selection models, and
+$p$-value diagnostics.
+However, very few methods for investigating selective reporting can accommodate dependent effect sizes.
+This limitation poses a problem for meta-analyses in education, psychology and other social sciences, where dependent effects are a common feature of meta-analytic data.

-Dependent effect sizes occur when primary studies report multiple measures of the outcomes or repeated measures of the outcome.
-Failing to account for dependency can result in misleading conclusions too narrow confidence intervals and hypothesis tests that have inflated type one error rates.
+Dependent effect sizes occur when primary studies report results for multiple measures of an outcome construct, collect repeated measures of an outcome across multiple time-points, or involve comparisons between multiple intervention conditions.
+This dependency violates statistical assumptions of independent errors, leading to overly narrow confidence intervals, hypothesis tests with inflated type one error rates, and incorrect inferences.
+Numerous methods have been developed to account for effect size dependencies, and some of these have been combined with a few of the available techniques for investigating selective reporting.
+However, these combined methods are currently limited to techniques based on regression adjustment or sensitivity analyses based on simple forms of selection.

-X (2024) developed and examined methods for investigating and accounting for selective reporting in meta-analysis that account for dependent effect sizes.
-The results showed that selection models combined with robust variance estimation led to lower bias in the estimate of the overall effect size.
-Combining the selection models with cluster bootstrapping led to close to nominal coverage rates.
+X (2024) developed and examined methods for investigating and accounting for selective reporting in meta-analytic models that also account for dependent effect sizes.
+Their simulation results show that combining selection models with robust variance estimation to account for dependent effects reduces bias in the estimate of the overall effect size.
+Combining the selection models with cluster bootstrapping leads to confidence intervals with close-to-nominal coverage rates.

-Our metaselection package provides a set of functions that implements these methods.
+Our metaselection package provides a set of functions that implement these methods.
 The main function, `selection_model()`, fits step function and beta density selection models.
 To handle dependence in the effect size estimates, the function provides options to use